apache/airflow/BREEZE.rst

 Setting Up Autocompletion
 -------------------------

-The ``breeze`` command comes with a built-in bash/zsh autocomplete option for its flags.
+The ``breeze`` command comes with a built-in bash/zsh autocomplete option for its options.
 When you start typing the command, you can use <TAB> to show all the available switches and get autocompletion on typical values of parameters that you can use.